 The app will tell you if your PC is compatible and/or have TPM 2.0 enabled.

 If you have an AMD Ryzen 2000 CPU or newer, or an Intel 8000-series CPU or newer, then you almost certainly have a processor that supports TMP 2.0 module.
-If your CPU supports it, then most certainly your motherboard will have it as well.
+If your CPU supports it, your motherboard will most certainly have it.

-If you’re unsure of your PC TPM status, use the steps below to find out.
+If unsure of your PC TPM status, follow the steps below.

 Click on the Start button, then search for and select tpm.msc under Best match, as shown in the image below.